 Most typefaces are purposefully designed.
 Not this one.
-Now on Kickstarter, Aerial Bold is a typeface of topography, made up entirely of the accidental letters found in satellite images: buildings, roads, rivers, trees, and lakes that just happen to resemble our ABCs.
+Aerial Bold is a typeface of topography, made up entirely of the accidental letters found in satellite images: buildings, roads, rivers, trees, and lakes that just happen to resemble our ABCs.

 Created by MIT alumni Joey Lee and Benedikt Groß, Aerial Bold is designed to be the first typeface of the Earth plucked exclusively from satellite imagery.
 Most of the world is still unmapped, so Lee and Groß plan to generate Aerial Bold through algorithms that scan the world's satellite data for features that look like letters.
 And Aerial Bold won't be just a single font; it'll also be a searchable database of all the topography in the world that looks like letters, which can be used by designers any way they can think of.